mathworks/matlab-bamboo-plugin/README.md

 # Continuous Integration with MATLAB on Bamboo
 This plugin enables you to build and test your MATLAB&reg; project as part of your Bamboo&reg; build.
-For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.
+For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and build a MATLAB package.

 ## Releases
 To view the release notes and download a specific release, see [Releases](https://github.com/mathworks/matlab-bamboo-plugin/releases).